Lextenso/IBM-Watson-Algolia-connector-instantsearch.js/README.md

 ```

 ## Configuration
-Some configurations are required to the connector to work properly.
+Some configurations are required for the connector to work properly.
-Every configuration attributes are details in the [next section](#specifications).
+Every attributes are listed and detailed in the [specifications section](#specifications).

 #### Standalone - CDN
 ```html